zenithlel/The-Rising-Alchemist/README.md

 Forgive the poor graphics, I'm a junior backend dev who has no idea how design works

+Since the alchemist usually visualized in green color, I choose the green and white !
+The most popular colors for Alchemists!

 I will continue to add more questions even after submission

 https://docs.google.com/presentation/d/1Y74_t4VvHwtUmmRgh6PhnRR1aSUmge17X0zz59C2MnM/edit?usp=sharing